-hashcat claims to be the world’s fastest CPU-based password recovery tool, while not as fast as GPU powered hash brute forcing (like CUDA-Multiforcer), it is still pretty fast.
+hashcat download below, it claims to be the world’s fastest CPU-based password recovery tool, while not as fast as GPU powered hash brute forcing (like CUDA-Multiforcer), it is still pretty fast.

 hashcat was written somewhere in the middle of 2009.
 Yes, there were already close-to-perfect working tools supporting rule-based attacks like “PasswordsPro”, “John The Ripper”.
-However for some unknown reason, both of them did not support multi-threading.
-That was the only reason to write hashcat: To make use of the multiple cores of modern CPUs.
+However, for some unknown reason, both of them did not support multi-threading.
+That was the only reason to write it, to make use of the multiple cores of modern CPUs.

 Granted, that was not 100% correct.
 John the Ripper already supported MPI using a patch, but at that time it worked only for Brute-Force attack.
 There was no solution available to crack plain MD5 which supports MPI using rule-based attacks.